Associate Professor, Dale R. Corson House Professor and Dean, Hans Bethe House

 - Composing the World: The Harmony of the Medieval Platonic Cosmos.
 Oxford: Oxford University Press, 2017.

 - Iohannis Scotti seu Eriugenae Homilia et Commentarius in Euangelium Iohannis.
 Ed. Édouard Jeauneau and Andrew Hicks.
 Corpus christianorum.
 Continuatio mediaeualis, 166.
 Turnhout: Brepols, 2008.

-- The Broken Harp: Musical Metaphor in Classical Persian Literature (book project in progress)
+- The Broken Harp: Listening Otherwise in Classical Persian Literature (book project in progress)

 - Guillelmi de Conchis Glosulae de magno Prisciano (Institutiones 1–16).
 Ed.
 Andrew Hicks and Édouard Jeauneau.
 Corpus christianorum.
 Continuatio mediaeualis.
-Turnhout: Brepols (contracted).
+Turnhout: Brepols (in progress).

 - Guillelmi de Conchis Glosulae super Prisciani Librum constructionum (Institutiones 17–18).
 Ed.
 Andrew Hicks and Édouard Jeauneau.
 Corpus christianorum.
 Continuatio mediaeualis.
-Turnhout: Brepols (contracted).
+Turnhout: Brepols (in progress).

 - “Hisdosus Scholasticus, De anima mundi Platonica: An Edition.”
 Mediaeval Studies 78 (2016): 1–64.

 - “Editing Medieval Commentaries on Martianus Capella’s De nuptiis Philologiae et Mercurii: A Synopsis Traditionis.”
 In The Arts of Editing Medieval Greek and Latin: A Casebook, ed.
 Elisabet Göransson, Gunilla Iversen, et al., 138-159.
 Toronto: Pontifical Institute for Medieval Studies, 2016.